-- (a) Dismissing plaintiffs' Amended Complaint in its entirety, on the merits, and with prejudice; - (b) Denying plaintiffs' requests for declaratory and injunctive relief in their entirety; - (c) Awarding such other and further relief as the Court may find to be just and equitable.
+- (a) Dismissing plaintiffs' complaint in its entirety, on the merits, and with prejudice; - (b) Denying plaintiffs' requests for declaratory and injunctive relief in their entirety; - (c) Awarding such other and further relief as the Court may find to be just and equitable.

-Dated: May 15, 2009.
+Dated: January 29, 2009.